Gonzalez Hontoria de 12 cm mod 1883: History

 The Hontoria guns were designed by José González Hontoria a Spanish inventor, field marshal of marine infantry and brigadier of the navy.
 During the 1800s Spain lagged behind other European powers in industrialization and Spain imported weapons from Krupp, Armstrong Whitworth and Schneider et Cie.
 During the 1860s and 1870s, Hontoria studied explosives, metallurgy, and industrial production with the aim of developing an indigenous arms industry.

 Construction

 In 1879 Hontoria designed a series of naval guns ranging from 20 cm to 7 cm which would lay the foundation for his later guns.
 The 1879 series like Ordóñez guns of the same period were breech loading, black powder, built up guns, with steel A tube and cast iron reinforcing hoops.
 The 1883 series was a step forward in that they were breech loading, built up guns, with forged steel A tube and forged steel reinforcing hoops.
 The Hontoria 1883 series ranged in size from 32 cm to 12 cm and were 35 calibers in length.
-They were produced by the Arsenal de la Carraca in Cadiz and the Royal Ordnance Works at Trubia in Asturias.
-During the 1890s some 12 cm, 14 cm and 16 cm were converted to quick fire guns with assistance from Schneider et Cie.
+They were produced by the Arsenal de La Carraca in San Fernando in Cádiz and the Royal Ordnance Works at Trubia in Asturias.
+During the 1890s some 12 cm, 14 cm and 16 cm guns were converted to quick-firing guns with assistance from Schneider et Cie.

 Criticisms of the 1883 series guns: